secretstartups/handbook/business-technology/data-team/platform/edw/index.html.md

 1. Generate Surrogate Keys used in the Common Schema.
 1. Clean Source System data such as the conversion of datatypes and replacing NULL values.
-1. Generate calculated fields and perform transformations to be used in multiple downstream dimensions and facts in the Common Schema.
+1. Apply business process logic that is needed before combining with other data in the Common Schema..
 1. Bring in Foreign Keys/Identifier fields from other models that are useful for joins in dimensions and facts in the Common Schema.
-1. Unioning data coming from multiple sources before loading into dimension tables.
+1. Unioning data coming from multiple sources before loading into tables in the Common Schema.
-1. Flatten data in JSON files and prepare them for use in the Common Schema.
 1. No specific case but built for consistency in design.

 #### Common Mart